Epitaxial graphene growth on silicon carbide: Evaluation of number of graphene layers

 To optimize the growth conditions, it is important to know the number of graphene layers.
 This number can be determined by using the quantized oscillations of the electron reflectivity.
 Electrons have a wave character.
 If they are shot on the graphene surface, they can be reflected either from the graphene surface or from the graphene-SiC interface.
 The reflected electrons (waves) can interfere with each other.
 The electron reflectivity itself changes periodically as a function of the incident electron energy and the FLG thickness.
 For example, thinner FLG provides longer oscillation periods.
 The most suitable technique for these measurements is the low-energy electron microscopy (LEEM).

 A fast method to evaluate the number of layers is using optical microscope in combination with contrast-enhancing techniques.
 Single-layer graphene domains and substrate terraces can be resolved on the surface of SiC.
-The method is particularly suitable for quick of the surface.
+The method is particularly suitable for quick evaluation of the surface.